Q2 2026 Market Overview: Tightest Beachfront Supply in Three Years

 Ocean Beach and Coronado: Niche Dynamics

-Coronado maintained 2.4% vacancy, supported by military-affiliated demand and limited inventory (approximately 89 beachfront rental units tracked).
-Coronado's rental market exhibits lower volatility and strong tenant quality, but rent growth of 6.1% YoY lagged La Jolla and Pacific Beach.
-The submarket appeals to conservative investors prioritizing stability over aggressive appreciation—a defensive profile within the coastal California opportunity set.
+Coronado maintained 2.4% vacancy, supported by military-affiliated tenant demand and a limited inventory base of approximately 89 beachfront rental units tracked in our dataset.
+The submarket exhibits lower performance volatility and strong tenant credit quality, though rent appreciation lagged both La Jolla and the northern Pacific Beach corridor year-over-year.
+Coronado appeals to conservative investors prioritizing stability over aggressive growth, offering a defensive profile within the broader coastal California opportunity set and serving as a volatility hedge during periods of economic uncertainty.

 Luxury Rent Growth Drivers: Why 7.3% YoY Is Sustainable